 Scholars studying fertility decline in developing countries tend to focus on changing gender relationships and improvement of women's status as key causes of fertility decline (Mason 1987).
 Women's education and labor force participation are two common indictors of women's' socioeconomic status.
-In many developing countries, education increases at a faster pace for women than it does for men and gender gaps in schooling are also shrinking (Buchmann and Hannum 2001).
+In many developing countries, education has begun to increase at a faster pace for women than for men and gender gaps in schooling have also been shrinking (Buchmann and Hannum 2001).
 Consequently, female labor force participation has increased in most countries and women have gained more economic independence over time (Brinton, Lee, and Parish 1995; Buchmann, DiPrete, and Anne McDaniel 2008; Yu 2005).